snehalrathod9423/Employee-Details-Crud-operation/README.md

 UUID used as primary key for scalability

-Cascade insert used to avoid manual multi-table saves
+Cascade inserts used to simplify multi-table operations

-Middleware used instead of complex auth libraries (simple & clear)
+JWT used for secure authentication

+Role-based access control enforced at API level

 Rate limiting applied globally

-Controller handles response, service handles business logic

-Relations fetched using TypeORM relations option
+Services handle business logic, controllers handle routing

 📌 Notes